-The proposed increase in building height to each of the approved buildings is minor to accommodate plant and equipment on the roof top to address acoustic requirements.
-The modifications do not result in unreasonable overshadowing to the adjoining properties or result in the loss of views.
+The modifications do not result in unreasonable overshadowing to the adjoining or adjacent properties or result in the loss of views.
 The proposal is consistent with the built form and scale of the approved development and does not result in unreasonable impacts on the amenity of neighbouring properties or the locality.